blaqkube/mysql-operator/docs/_index.md

 - Create a MySQL instance 👌
 - Add databases to the newly created instance 🏋
-- Add new users and grant accesses to databases 🎅
+- Add new users 🎅 to a MySQL instance
+- Grant access 🕳 to databases for a user
-- Create a backup store 💯
+- Create a backup store 💯 in S3 and GCP storage
 - Generate a backup in the store 💥
-- Automate daily backups 🤘
 - Create a new instance from a backup ❤

-To use the MySQL operator, check the [Installation](/usage/installation) section as well as the [Resource](/usage/resources).
+To use the MySQL operator, check the [Installation](/users/installation.md) section as well as the [Resource](/users/resources.md).
 After that, you are ready 🚀